Enter East Tennessee’s Annual Professional Photography Competition

 - The entrant’s name or studio name shall not appear anywhere in the file name or on any image entered.

 - No entry will be eligible that has been made under the supervision of an instructor or as a class assignment.
+Entries created at a class or workshop completely independent of instruction or input, and not as a class assignment, are eligible.

 - No two entries in the same case shall be of the same subject.